seeratawan01/autocapture.js/README.md

 - **User Behavior Analysis** - Understand how users interact with your site, and how they use your site to achieve their goals.
+- **Track User Journeys** - Track the user journeys from the moment they land on your site, to the moment they leave.
 - **Custom Analytics Tool** - Build your own analytics tools and libraries using AutoCapture.js to track user behavior, and use the data to improve your site.
 - **Build Your Own Heatmap** - Build your own heatmap to understand how users interact with your